 Let's take a short detour to see how Stress Buster's financial information might be put to use.
-As you look at your first financial statements, you might ask yourself: is there some way to figure out the level of sales you need to avoid losing money-to "break even"?
+As you look at your first financial statements, you might ask yourself: is there some way to figure out the level of sales you need to avoid losing money - i.e. to "break even"?
 This can be done using breakeven analysis.
 To break even (have no profit or loss), your total sales revenue must exactly equal all your expenses (both variable and fixed).
-Variable costs depend on the quantity produced and sold; for example, each Stress-Buster includes the treasure chest and the toys inside.
-Fixed costs don't change as the quantity sold changes; for example, you'll pay for your advertising whether you sell Stress-Busters or not.
-The balance between revenue and expenses will occur when gross profit equals all other (fixed) costs.
+Variable costs depend on the quantity produced and sold; for example, each Stress-Buster includes the treasure chest and five toys inside.
+Fixed costs don't change as the quantity sold changes; for example, you'll pay for your advertising whether you sell Stress-Buster (fixed) costs.
 To determine the level of sales at which this will occur, you need to do the following (using data from the previous example):

 - 1. Determine your total fixed costs: - Fixed costs = EUR 240 salaries + EUR 40 advertising + EUR 20 table = EUR 300 - 2.
 Identify your variable costs on a per-unit basis: - Variable cost per unit = EUR 6 (EUR 1 for the treasure chest and EUR 5 for the toys) - 3.
-Determine your contribution margin per unit: selling price per unit variable cost per unit: - Contribution margin = EUR 10 selling price EUR 6 variable cost per unit = EUR 4 - 4.
-Calculate your breakeven point in units: fixed costs / contribution margin per unit: - Breakeven in units = EUR 300 fixed costs / EUR 4 contribution margin per unit = 75 units

-Your calculation means that if you sell 75 units, you'll end up with zero profit (or loss) and will exactly break even.
-To test your calculation, you can prepare a what-if income statement for

-75 units in sales (your breakeven number).
-The resulting statement is shown in Figure 28
+Determine your contribution margin per unit: selling price per unit variable cost per unit: - Contribution margin = EUR 10 selling price EUR 6 variable cost per unit = EUR 4 4.
+Calculate your breakeven point in units: fixed costs / contribution margin per unit: - Breakeven in units = EUR 300 fixed costs / EUR 4 contribution margin per unit = 75 units Your calculation means that if you sell 75 units, you'll end up with zero profit (or loss) and will exactly break even.
+To test your calculation, you can prepare a what-if income statement for 75 units in sales (your breakeven quantity).
+The resulting statement is shown in Figure 23.